A binarized-domains arc-consistency algorithm for TCSPs: its computational analysis and its use as a filtering procedure in solution search algorithms: Related work and additional adaptations

-The most related work, worth comparing, is Decther et al.'s \shortcite{DechterMP91a}, where, in particular, the authors show the equivalence between, on one hand, applying path-consistency to an $\stp$ and, on the other, applying an all-to-all shortest paths algorithm, such as Floyd-Warshall's \cite{AhoHU76a,PapadimitriouS82a}, to the corresponding distance graph.
-Dechter et al. \shortcite{DechterMP91a}, as explained in the introduction, didn't focus on node- and arc-consistencies, because the adding of an ''origin of the world'' variable led them to the conclusion that a $\tcsp$ was already node- and arc-consistent.
+The most related work, worth comparing, is Decther et al.'s \cite{DechterMP91a}, where, in particular, the authors show the equivalence between, on one hand, applying path-consistency to an $\stp$ and, on the other, applying an all-to-all shortest paths algorithm, such as Floyd-Warshall's \cite{AhoHU76a,PapadimitriouS82a}, to the corresponding distance graph.
+Dechter et al. \cite{DechterMP91a}, as explained in the introduction, didn't focus on node- and arc-consistencies, because the adding of an ''origin of the world'' variable led them to the conclusion that a $\tcsp$ was already node- and arc-consistent.
 In the present work, we have looked at the constraints between the ''origin of the world'' variable and the other variables, as the binarized domains of these other variables.
 This led us to the definition of the notion of binarized-domains Arc-Consistency, which is computationally one factor less expensive.
 We showed, in particular, that applying bdArc-Consistency to an $\stp$ was equivalent to applying a one-to-all all-to-one shortest paths algorithm to the corresponding rooted distance graph.
 The bdArc-Consistency algorithm we have defined, \mbox{bdAC-3}, detects negative circuits reachable from $X_0$, or from which $X_0$ is reachable.

-Another related work is Schwalb and Dechter's \shortcite{SchwalbD97a}, where, in particular, the authors propose the use of weak versions of path-consistency as filtering procedures of general $\tcsp$ solvers.
-One of these weaker versions is ULT (Upper-Lower Tightning), in which composition is replaced with weak composition.
-We have discussed the use of a similar idea in a general $\tcsp$ solver with the filtering procedure consisting of a weak version of the binarized-domains Arc-Consistency algorithm \mbox{bdAC-3} proposed in this work.
+Another related work is Schwalb and Dechter's \cite{SchwalbD97a}, where, in particular, the authors propose the use of weak versions of path-consistency as filtering procedures of general $\tcsp$ solvers.
+One of these weaker versions is ULT (Upper-Lower Tightning), which applies path-consistency to the convex closure of the original $\tcsp$ $P$ and intersects the result with $P$.
+We have discussed the use of a similar idea in a general $\tcsp$ solver with the filtering procedure consisting of a weak version, \mbox{wbdAC-3}, of the binarized-domains Arc-Consistency algorithm \mbox{bdAC-3} proposed in this work: composition is replaced with weak composition.

-The rest of the section presents an adaptation to $\tcsps$ of the other local-consistency algorithms in \cite{Mackworth77a}, namely, the arc-consistency algorithm \mbox{AC-1}, and the path consistency algorithms \mbox{PC-1} and \mbox{PC-2}; it also looks at the termination of these adaptations; and shows, in particular, that an existing adaptation to $\tcsps$ of \mbox{PC-2} \cite{DechterMP91a,SchwalbD97a} is not guaranteed to always terminate.